Botox, Xeomin, and Dysport Injection in San Diego CA, La Jolla

 4. How can I save money on Botox?

 A: By being a VIP client!
-Your rewards card will save you money each and every time you visit Roy David MD, Cosmetic Surgery & Medical Spa .
+Your rewards card will save you money each and every time you visit Roy David MD, Plastic Surgery & Medical Spa .
 In addition, you can join Brilliant Distinctions from Allergan for even MORE savings.
 Finally, check your email and like us on Facebook to hear about monthly specials.

 For more Botox Q&A click here.